UEFA Euro 2020 qualifying play-offs: Discipline

-Yellow card suspensions from the qualifying group stage were not carried forward to the play-offs, finals or any other future international matches.
+Yellow cards and pending yellow card suspensions expired on completion of the qualifying group stage, and were not carried forward to the play-offs, finals or any other future international matches.

 Goal of the Round

 Following the semi-finals and finals, UEFA.com shortlisted four goals for users to vote on as "Goal of the Round", which was sponsored by SOCAR.